jbcurtin/bert-etl/docs/index.rst

 Engineer Oriented API Design
 ----------------------------

 Concurrent Processing in any language can be hazardous.
-Like many other programming and scripting languages out there, Python has its own limitations the Engineer must overcome in order to process data in parallel. `bert-etl` attempts to abstract away concurrency as much as possible.
-Instead assuming the Engineer writing code knows that the function they're writing follows a few simple concepts
+Like many programming and scripting languages out there, Python has its limitations.
+Engineers learn to understand these limitations in order to process data in parallel.
+`bert-etl` attempts to abstract away concurrency as much as possible.
+Instead assuming the Engineer writing code follows these simple concepts instead of writing boiler-plate logic

 Pure Functions